New Patient Registration

-However, we will ask to see proof of photo identity, such as passport with the patient's name, date of birth and evidence that you are ordinarily resident in the UK.
+2. Acceptable forms of ID are proof of photo identity, such as passport and driving licence with the patient's name, date of birth and evidence that you are ordinarily resident in the UK.

 Your registration forms take 48 hours to process and your health check should normally be completed before you may book your first appointment to see a doctor.

 Asylum seekers are entitled to the same health services as other UK residents.
-To register, you must prove your identity by an ARC card or Home Office papers and also provide proof of where you live.
+To register, you must prove your identity by an ARC card or Home Office papers.

-Parents or guardians can register a baby at the practice by completing GMS1 Online Form.
+Parents or guardians can register a baby at the practice by completing the online new patient registration form.

-Also attach a copy of the birth certificate.
+Also upload a copy of the birth certificate.
 They should ensure that they quote the baby's NHS number that has been provided to them through the maternity unit or from child health department.

 If you wish to see a GP and are visiting the area for more than 24 hours but less than three months, you can apply to register with the practice as a temporary resident.